Is There a Dimmer Outlook Ahead for Panbela Therapeutics Inc. (PBLA)?

-Panbela Therapeutics Inc. (NASDAQ:PBLA) went down by -10.98% from its latest closing price compared to the recent 1-year high of $2.40.
-The company’s stock price has collected -7.59% of loss in the last five trading sessions.
+Panbela Therapeutics Inc. (NASDAQ:PBLA) went up by 0.41% from its latest closing price compared to the recent 1-year high of $2.40.
+The company’s stock price has collected -12.22% of loss in the last five trading sessions.

 Is It Worth Investing in Panbela Therapeutics Inc. (NASDAQ :PBLA) Right Now?